This post may contain affiliate links – read our full disclosure

 There are 3 kinds of bees in a colony.
 Colony members include a queen bee, some drones (or males) in the warm season and thousands of female worker bees.

-The workers are the only bees in a hive that made honey.
-They are responsible for collecting all the resources needed by the colony.
+The workers bees are the ones that actually make honey.
+But a single bee does not make honey alone, it is the work of many individuals.
+In addition, workers are responsible for collecting all the resources needed by the colony.

 Do Honey Bees Make Honey All Year?